d12frosted/elpa-mirror/gnu/denote-readme.txt

   ⁃ Mailing list: <https://lists.sr.ht/~protesilaos/tmr>

-[Points of entry] See section 3

-11.2 Create a note with the region’s contents ─────────────────────────────────────────────
+12.2 Create a note with the region’s contents ─────────────────────────────────────────────

   Sometimes it makes sense to gather notes in a single file and later